samuel-ping/shrimpify/README.md

 # Shrimpify

-### You're on the heroku branch.
-This branch contains the vendor/ directory with the dependencies this application uses installed in it.

 Image file size optimization server.
 Using this for my [PlantFam](https://github.com/samuel-ping/PlantFam-Android) Android app.

 Named after my _Echeveria fleur blanc_ succulent, Shrimp.